KhaledAhmed2004/lms-mackteplace/doc/USER-JOURNEYS.md

 **Review Flow:**

-- Session শেষ হলে → "Leave a Review" দেখাবে
+- When session ends → Shows "Leave a Review"
-- Review দিলে → "Review Submitted" (অন্যজনের জন্য wait করবে)
+- After reviewing → "Review Submitted" (waiting for other person)
-- দুইজনই review দিলে → "Completed" হবে
+- When both review → Becomes "Completed"
-- কেউ join না করলে → "Expired" হবে
+- If no one joins → Becomes "Expired"

 ### Status Types